siyeopyoon/Diffusion-Cortical-Thickness-Trajectory/README.md

 # Conditional-Score-Based-Diffusion-Model-for-Cortical-Thickness-Trajectory-Prediction

-This repository contains the source code associated with our paper titled "Conditional-Score-Based-Diffusion-Model-for-Cortical-Thickness-Trajectory-Prediction" which has been accepted at MICCAI 2024.
+This repository contains the source code associated with our paper titled "Conditional Score Based Diffusion Model for Cortical Thickness Trajectory Prediction" which has been accepted at MICCAI 2024.

 ## Requirements